stefanprodan/eks-contour-ingress/README.md

 fluxctl sync --k8s-fwd-ns fluxcd
 ```

-Wait for the certificate to be issued:
+Wait for the certificate to be issued (it take up to two minutes):

 ```sh
 watch kubectl -n projectcontour describe certificate